szymor/soulfu/README.md

   + language file converter,
   + script compiler.
 + A few mods have been merged:
-  + Squire AI by Poobah,
+  + Squire AI by Poobah *[note: AI has been largely modified since the original release of Poobah's AI]*,
-  + Mana Regeneration by Xuln,
+  + Mana Regeneration by Xuln *[note: it has been extended to Apprentices]*,
-  + Saving System by Xuln,
+  + Saving System by Xuln *[note: some issues leading to loss of game progress have been fixed]*,
   + Sky Box by MiR,
   + Arena by bravebebe.
 + Background music has been enabled.
 It was already there, composed by Aaron.